Voxon-Development/zeta-lang/theory/MemoryModel.md

 immutablePtr = 6; // Does not compile
 ```

-- Since we removed references, we also removed the need for `&` and `&mut`

-- If there is no ownership, there is no need for reference counting for "multiple owners" and hence no need for `Arc` and `Rc` or libraries trying to optimize reference counting with `Trc` or `SharedTrc` (Except for cyclic data, but Zeta *wants* to take a different approach on cyclic data)
+- There is no need for reference counting for "multiple owners" now, and hence no need for `Arc` and `Rc` or libraries trying to optimize reference counting with `Trc` or `SharedTrc` (Except for cyclic data, but Zeta *wants* to take a different approach on cyclic data)

 Otherwise, the rest of the memory model is the same, RAII, memory safety and concurrency